PoisotLab/ms_network_prediction/manuscript.md

 and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif].

-## Interactions vary in occurrence and intensity
+## Interaction intensity is more challenging to quantify than interaction occurrence

 Species interaction networks can also be used as a means to quantify and understand _interaction strength_.
 Interaction strength, unlike the qualitative